Student Arts Innovation Grant

 - Project description of 500 words or less

 - The project description should include the purpose and goals of the project, who is involved, the inspiration for this work, the process of creation and/or the methods to be used to create the work.
 This project description should be able to answer questions such as: What will your project look like?
 What media or materials will you use?
 How will members of the UNC community engage with it?
 What values does it convey?
-Why is this piece of important to you and/or the campus?
+Why is this piece of importance to you and/or the campus

 - Should include costs related to materials, supplies, labor, and/or tools necessary to complete the project.